Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Webb takes the mound for the San Francisco Giants on Monday at Wrigley Field against Cody Bellinger and the Chicago Cubs.
-First pitch is at 2:20 PM ET.
+Cody Bellinger and the Chicago Cubs will try to out-hit Austin Slater and the San Francisco Giants at Wrigley Field on Tuesday at 7:40 PM ET.

-The Giants are listed as +115 moneyline underdogs in this matchup against the Cubs (-140).
+The Cubs are -150 moneyline favorites for this matchup with the Giants (+125).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.